aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 You need an **AWS account**.
 If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) getting started guide for a quick overview.

 ### AWS Instructor-led workshop
-If you participating in an AWS Immersion Day or a similar instructor-led event and would like to use a provided AWS account, please follow this [instructions](https://catalog.workshops.aws/mlops-from-idea-to-production/en-US/00-introduction/20-getting-started-workshop-studio) how to claim your temporary AWS account and how to start SageMaker Studio.
+If you participating in an AWS Immersion Day or a similar instructor-led event or workshop and would like to use a provided AWS account, please follow this [instructions](https://catalog.workshops.aws/mlops-from-idea-to-production/en-US/00-introduction/20-getting-started-workshop-studio) how to claim your temporary AWS account and how to start SageMaker AI Studio.

-❗ Skip the following steps **Set up Amazon SageMaker domain** and **Deploy CloudFormation template** if you use an AWS-provisioned account.
+❗ Skip the following steps **Set up Amazon SageMaker AI domain** and **Deploy CloudFormation template** if you use an AWS-provisioned account.

-### Set up Amazon SageMaker domain
+### Set up Amazon SageMaker AI domain
-To run the notebooks you must use [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).
+To run the notebooks you must use [SageMaker AI Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker AI domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).

-#### Existing SageMaker domain
+#### Existing SageMaker AI domain
-If you already have a SageMaker domain and would like to use it to run the workshop, follow the [SageMaker Studio setup guide](https://aws.amazon.com/getting-started/hands-on/machine-learning-tutorial-set-up-sagemaker-studio-account-permissions/) to attach the required AWS IAM policies to the IAM execution role used by your Studio user profile.
+If you already have a SageMaker AI domain and would like to use it to run the workshop, follow the [SageMaker AI Studio setup guide](https://aws.amazon.com/getting-started/hands-on/machine-learning-tutorial-set-up-sagemaker-studio-account-permissions/) to attach the required AWS IAM policies to the IAM execution role used by your Studio user profile.
 For this workshop you must attach the following managed IAM policies to the IAM execution role of the user profile you use to run the workshop:
 - `AmazonSageMakerFullAccess`
 - `AWSCloudFormationFullAccess`
 - `AWSCodePipeline_FullAccess`
 - `AmazonSageMakerPipelinesIntegrations`
+- `AWSCodeStarFullAccess`

 You can also [create a new user profile](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-user-profile-add-remove.html) with a dedicated IAM execution role to use for this workshop.

-#### Provision a new SageMaker domain
+#### Provision a new SageMaker AI domain
-If you don't have a SageMaker domain or would like to use a dedicated domain for the workshop, you must create a new domain.
+If you don't have a SageMaker AI domain or would like to use a dedicated domain for the workshop, you must create a new domain.

 ❗ If you have more than one domain in your account, consider the limit of the active domains in a Region in an account.

-To create a new domain, you can follow the onboarding [instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html) in the Developer Guide or use the provided AWS CloudFormation [template](https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production/blob/master/cfn-templates/sagemaker-domain.yaml) that creates a SageMaker domain, a user profile, and adds the IAM roles required for executing the provided notebooks.
+To create a new domain, you can follow the onboarding [instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html) in the Developer Guide or use the provided AWS CloudFormation [template](https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production/blob/master/cfn-templates/sagemaker-domain.yaml) that creates a SageMaker AI domain, a user profile, and adds the IAM roles required for executing the provided notebooks.

 ❗ If you create a new domain via AWS Console, make sure you attach the following policies to the IAM execution role of the user profile:
 - `AmazonSageMakerFullAccess`
 - `AWSCloudFormationFullAccess`
 - `AWSCodePipeline_FullAccess`
 - `AmazonSageMakerPipelinesIntegrations`
+- `AWSCodeStarFullAccess`

 ❗ If you use the provided CloudFormation template for domain creation, the template creates an IAM execution role with the following policies attached:
 - `AmazonSageMakerFullAccess`